-1. The request for interpretation, referred to in Article 67 of the Convention, may be made in connection with judgments on the merits or on reparations and shall be filed with the Secretariat.
-It shall state with precision the issues relating to the meaning or scope of the judgment of which the interpretation is requested.

-- 2. The Secretary shall transmit the request for interpretation to the States that are parties to the case and to the Commission, as appropriate, and shall invite them to submit any written comments they deem relevant, within a time limit established by the President. - 3.
+- 1. The request for interpretation, referred to in Article 67 of the Convention, may be made in connection with judgments on the merits or on reparations and shall be filed with the Secretariat.
+It shall state with precision the issues relating to the meaning or scope of the judgment of which the interpretation is requested. - 2.
+The Secretary shall transmit the request for interpretation to the parties to the case and shall invite them to submit any written comments they deem relevant, within the time limit established by the President. - 3.
 When considering a request for interpretation, the Court shall be composed, whenever possible, of the same judges who delivered the judgment of which the interpretation is being sought.
-However, in the event of death, resignation or disqualification, the judge in question shall be replaced pursuant to Article 16 of these Rules. - 4.
+However, in the event of death, resignation, impediment, excuse or disqualification, the judge in question shall be replaced pursuant to Article 16 of these Rules. - 4.
 A request for interpretation shall not suspend the effect of the judgment. - 5.
 The Court shall determine the procedure to be followed and shall render its decision in the form of a judgment.